silver-language/workspace-silver/task/doing/2024/figure out scope and references.md

 	project.core : myProject/component/util

+Within a file you'd use dot syntax for the file structure:

+	service.myHandler

+It might be possible to combine these:

+	myWebservice/api/web/fooEndpoint.getAllFoo

 So at this point it'll seems that we'll need two different systems - logical paths and literal/relative paths.

 I think it would be smart at this point review how a few other languages handle this - I'm not smart enough to get it right without some help.

-One thing I'd also like to be able introduce here is visibilty.
+Some other things I'd also like to with these:
+ * visibility/readability - can the path be found/read?
+ * execute permissions	- can the path be used/executed?